This guide is written for the Debian distribution, but it should also work for Devuan with the net installer.

 Just say ‘Yes’.

 At this point, you will have finished the installation.
-At your GRUB payload, press C to get to the command line.
+At your GRUB payload, press C to get to the command line, and enter:

 If you didn’t encrypt your home directory, then you can safely ignore this section.